The bulk van der Waals layered magnet CrSBr is a quasi-1D material: Results and Discussion

 In order to access the electronic states experimentally, we perform scanning tunneling microscopy (STM) and spectroscopy (STS) at room temperature ($T = \SI{300}{\kelvin}$) on bulk CrSBr crystals cleaved under ultra high vacuum to obtain a clean surface.
 Figure~\ref{fig1}i shows a typical dI/dV trace.
-The extracted size of the band gap, $E_g = 1.5 \pm 0.2 \SI{}{\electronvolt}$, is consistent with the bulk DFT-$GW$ calculation yielding an energy gap of $\SI{1.56}{\electronvolt}$ (see Fig.~\ref{fig1}e) and in agreement with a previous STS study.~\cite{Telford.2020}
+The extracted size of the band gap, $E_g = 1.5 \pm 0.2 \SI{}{\electronvolt}$, is consistent with the bulk DFT-$GW$ calculation yielding an energy gap of $\SI{1.56}{\electronvolt}$ (see Fig.~\ref{fig1}e) and in agreement with a previous STS study.~\cite{Telford.2020} However, the position of the Fermi level $E_F$ in our material suggests a more intrinsic behavior likely from a lower density of defects.~\cite{Telford.2020}

-Low-temperature ($\SI{4.2}{\kelvin}$) PL (see Fig.~\ref{fig1}j) confirms the weak interlayer hybridization of CrSBr, in line with all other findings.
+Low-temperature ($\SI{4.2}{\kelvin}$) PL (see Fig.~\ref{fig1}j) confirms the weak interlayer hybridization of CrSBr, in line with the other findings.
 The optical emission of CrSBr is strongly linearly polarized along the $b$-direction reflecting the electronic anisotropy.
-The spectra from 1L, 3L and bulk ($\SI{36.8}{\nano\meter} \sim$ 46L) show a clear signature of the 1s exciton recombination at $\sim\SI{1.366}{\electronvolt}$ along with other hitherto unidentified peaks energetically below the 1s exciton.
+The spectra from 1L, 3L and bulk ($\SI{36.8}{\nano\meter} \sim$ 46L) show a clear signature of the 1s exciton recombination at $\sim\SI{1.366}{\electronvolt}$ along with other hitherto unidentified peaks below the 1s exciton in energy.
 Most importantly, the features in all spectra remain the same upon layer number reduction, but display significant line broadening that likely originates from disorder-related effects such as strain, unintentional doping from the substrate, defects or adsorbates.
 For bulk CrSBr, we obtain Lorentzian linewidths of the 1s exciton of $\sim \SI{1}{\milli\electronvolt}$, reminiscent of high-quality hBN encapsulated TMDCs.~\cite{Cadiz.2017,Shree.2018}\\